Saturday, September 28, 2019

 She was one teacher I just could not forget.
 She was the only teacher I can remember who wept for her students.
 Her desire to see her students genuinely understood her teaching and excelled in the subject she taught was unprecedented.
 In those days, many of us had just transitioned from Chinese primary school to English medium secondary school and had difficulty conversing in English.
 Trying to understand English Literature taught by an English speaking foreigner (with American accent) was at best understood at a score of 2 out of 10 in most occasion.
 In the end, she wept in front of her Form 2 class when she felt so helpless to teach a bunch of "ignorance" and "mediocrity"!

 In the end, her teaching was not in vain.
-Not long ago, a few of the classmates reminisced the old days of learning from Mrs Moris.
+Not long ago, a few of the classmates reminisced the old days of learning from Mrs. Moris.

-One commented: "That sweet gracious lady.
-Mrs. Moris, I remember her.
+One commented: "That sweet gracious lady Mrs. Moris, I remember her.
 She has a beautiful voice when she sang".

 Another commented: "I was in her choir and we were champion in the inter-school competition.
 I sang tenor.
 She was very serious in our practice.
 I remember she cried when some of us were not paying attention".
-This chap could even recall her teaching of the poem, "The Donkey" by G.K.
+This chap could even recall her teaching the class the poem, "The Donkey" by G.K.
 Chesterton.

 Alene Moris